Tyler Batty: Professional career

 Batty signed with the Minnesota Vikings as an undrafted free agent on April 26, 2025.
 He began the regular season on injured reserve due to a knee injury suffered in the preseason.
 Batty was activated on October 19, and made his NFL debut against the Philadelphia Eagles; the Vikings had him lie down sideways in front of Eagles center Cam Jurgens prior to the snap in an attempt to thwart Philadelphia's controversial Tush Push.
+On August 30, 2026, he was placed on the Vikings season-ending injured reserve list.